wesfly/bevy_fs/README.md

 - Support for both keyboard and gamepad, but gamepad is recommended
 - A display for throttle and altitude
-- Terrain with real-world elevation data
+- Terrain with real-world elevation data and collisions
 - Loading data from GLTF with custom properties
 - 3D cockpit with clickable buttons
 - Collisions with `avian3d`